gar1t/e2/doc/e2_vs_otp.rst

 e2_task_supervisor vs supervisor
 ================================

 Task supervisors in e2 are ``simple_one_for_one`` supervisors.
-This is the one supervisor type that automatically removes it children when they're completed -- something that's needed for typical "task" applications.
+This supervisor restart strategy automatically removes children when they're completed, which is typically the desired behavior when managing concurrently running tasks of a particular type.

 .. rubric:: Footnotes